rupl/chrisruppel.com/blog/_posts/2016-06-08-debug-nonsecure-localhost-with-proxy.md

 ### Solutions

-I thought I might be missing something so I put out a Twitter poll to see how people deal with testing Service Worker on real devices:
+I thought I might be missing something so I put out a Twitter poll to see how people deal with testing Service Worker on real devices.
+Click the date to see the poll on twitter itself:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">How does everyone else manage Service Worker testing on real devices during local development? (sans HTTPS)</p><p>&mdash; Chris Ruppel (<a href="https://twitter.com/rupl">@rupl</a>) <a href="https://twitter.com/rupl/status/738164517599739909">June 2, 2016</a></p></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The majority of folks said that they skip out on real devices entirely, just using DevTools.
 The folks who said "Other" didn't reply with the method they used, so the one solution I came up with was a network proxy.